Survivor Series (2020): Impact of the COVID-19 pandemic

-According to WrestleVotes, the 2020 Survivor Series event was planned to be held at the American Airlines Center in Dallas, Texas.
-However, mayor Eric Johnson announced on March 13 that all public gatherings 500 people or above were indefinitely banned as a result of the COVID-19 pandemic.
-Due to the pandemic that affected the industry in mid-March, WWE had to present the majority of its programming from a behind closed doors set.
-Initially, Raw and SmackDown's television shows and PPVs were done at the WWE Performance Center in Orlando, Florida.
+According to WrestleVotes, the 2020 Survivor Series event was planned to be held at the American Airlines Center in Dallas, Texas, which would have been the second Survivor Series at the venue, after 2003.
+However, mayor Eric Johnson announced on March 13 that all public gatherings of 500 people or above were indefinitely banned as a result of the COVID-19 pandemic that began taking effect in mid-March.
+Due to the pandemic, WWE had to present the majority of its programming from a behind closed doors set.
+Initially, Raw and SmackDown's shows were done at the WWE Performance Center in Orlando, Florida.
 A limited number of Performance Center trainees and friends and family members of the wrestlers were later utilized to serve as the live audience.
-In late August, these programs were moved to a bio-secure bubble called the WWE ThunderDome, hosted at Orlando's Amway Center.
+In late August, these programs were moved to a bio-secure bubble called the WWE ThunderDome, which at the time was hosted at Orlando's Amway Center.
 The select live audience was no longer utilized as the bubble allowed fans to attend the events virtually for free and be seen on the nearly 1,000 LED boards within the arena.
 Additionally, the ThunderDome utilized various special effects to further enhance wrestlers' entrances, and arena audio was mixed with that of the chants from the virtual fans.

-WWE's initial agreement with the Amway Center expired on October 31, but with the option to extend the contract with a two weeks notice.
+WWE's initial residency agreement with the Amway Center expired on October 31, but with the option to extend the contract with a two weeks notice.
 On October 12, PWInsider reported that the contract had been extended, with Fightful revealing the amended contract's expiration date as November 24.
-Survivor Series was subsequently the final WWE pay-per-view presented from the ThunderDome at the Amway Center, as WWE relocated to Tropicana Field in St. Petersburg, Florida, which began with the December 11 episode of SmackDown.
+Survivor Series was subsequently WWE's final PPV and livestreaming event presented from the ThunderDome at the Amway Center, as WWE relocated the bio-secure bubble to Tropicana Field in St. Petersburg, Florida, which began with the December 11 episode of Friday Night SmackDown.
 This move was also done due to the start of the 2020–21 ECHL and NBA seasons as the Amway Center is the shared home of the Orlando Solar Bears (ECHL) and the Orlando Magic (NBA).

 411Mania reported that the COVID-19 pandemic was a reason that the NXT brand was not involved in the event, unlike the previous year.
 Outbreaks of the virus had occurred at both of NXT's home arenas, Full Sail University and then the WWE Performance Center, prompting WWE to exclude NXT wrestlers from the event to avoid potential transmission of the virus to members of the Raw and SmackDown rosters.
-This report was confirmed by WWE executive and NXT head Triple H during the NXT TakeOver: WarGames media call on December 3.
+This report was confirmed by WWE executive and NXT head Paul "Triple H" Levesque during the NXT TakeOver: WarGames media call on December 3.